iamluirio/echo-chambers-news-aggregators/README.md

 We show the code to be readily utilized for testing purposes, allowing you to explore the presence of echo chambers based on our analysis within a defined text-containing system.
 This setup also enables you to experiment with the tools we employed throughout our study; this will aid in replicating our methodology and verifying the robustness of our findings in your own investigations.

+## Insights and Data Patterns
+In this section, we face a typology of of analysis that carefully track how the news content changes over time.
+Our focus is on understanding how Google News evolves, including changes in topics shown in the For You section, and how news articles are arranged.

+### Homophily between News Recomendation and News Consumption
+Homophily is a concept that has been used to represent the tendency of individuals to form relationship with another individual who has similar interests.
+Several existing research works have proposed the utilization of homophily between users to understand the formation of echo chambers in social networks.

+However, as previously mentioned, there is no explicit relationship among users in news media aggregators.
+Therefore, in this section, we propose three different forms of homophily in news recommendation on the basis of the news consumption behavior.

+#### Homophily in Frequency